ProactiveProgrammers/data-analysis-starter/writing/reflection.md

 `poetry run dataanalysis --data-file input/data.txt`

-### What are the first five lines of the contents of the file that is input into the `datasummarizer`?
+### What are the first five lines of the contents of the file that is input into the `dataanalysis`?

 TODO: Use a fenced code block to provide the contents of the file.